ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---
 ### Setting up Debian
- - Once youre in...Make user and set a Password.
-Change `t2server` as whatever username you want
+ - Once youre in... make a user and set a password.
+Change `t2server` as whatever username you want...

 		adduser t2server